 Pompe's disease is a recently discovered disease, which manifests itself in weakness, exercise intolerance, poor growth and recurrent vomiting.
 Symptoms usually appear by 7 months of age and prognosis is very poor.
 The condition is very rare and there are no known carriers in Australia.

 This is a very late-onset condition that results in a gradual loss of mobility and paralysis.
-We test for this in the exact same way as we do PRA, with dogs being Clear or Carrier or At Risk.
+We DNA test for this in the exact same way as we do PRA, with dogs being being dianosed as: Clear or Carrier or At Risk.

 Here are the essentials:

 If your puppy will be both an outside and an inside dog, you will need water bowls in both places.
-I use large ceramic bowls inside (as they are difficult to tip over) and stainless steel buckets outside.
+I use large 'water cooler' style dispensers inside and stainless steel buckets outside.
+Ceramic bowls are also good for inside.

-For food a ceramic or stainless steel bowl is best.
+For food a ceramic or stainless steel bowl are good.
 They last and are easy to clean.
 However, if you feel your puppy eats too fast, you might want to consider a ‘Fun Feeder Mat’ or a ‘Slow Feeder’ bowl.
+This is what I use.
+They also promote a bit of brain engagement.

 The reality is you will need a small set now and then a larger set later.